osvauld/osvauld/sthalam/HUML_TEMPLATE_GUIDE.md

 **Use this when:** You want to submit a form and then navigate to a thank-you page.

+**⚠️ CRITICAL: This is the DEFAULT mode when you have `formId` but NO `action` property!**

+If you add `formId` to a button but forget `action: "continue"` or `action: "setValueOnly"`, the button will SUBMIT the form instead of caching data.
+This creates MULTIPLE submissions instead of ONE final submission!

 **Required:**
 - `type: "nav-button"`
 - `content` - Button text (e.g., "Submit", "Send")
 - `formId` - ID of the form to submit
 - `targetContainerId` - Where to go after submission
+- **NO `action` property** - If you add `action`, it becomes MODE 3 or 4!

 **How it works:**
 1. User clicks button